wieslawsoltes/Dock/docs/dock-content-wrapper-pattern.md

 > **⚠️ Important**: With the introduction of `DocumentDock.ItemsSource`, most scenarios that required this wrapper pattern can now be solved more elegantly.
 See [Method 1: ItemsSource Collection Binding](dock-content-guide.md#method-1-itemssource-collection-binding-recommended) in the content guide for the recommended approach.

 > **Note**: This is an advanced pattern.
-For most use cases, the standard [Document and Tool Content Guide](dock-content-guide.md) approaches are recommended.
+For most use cases, the standard [Document and Tool Content Guide](dock-content-guide.md) approaches are recommended. **Consider ItemsSource first** - it provides the same domain separation with much less code.

 ## Modern Approach: ItemsSource (Recommended)